hl7-be/createIGRepo/README.md

 This script creates a github repository for a FHIR ImplementationGuide.
 It takes care of all configurations, as long as the user selects (in the code or via a prompt) the options

+## Authentication
+This script requires you to apply your github password or, and much better - **a github token that you can generate**

 ## Options
 this project takes the following options